 Because shareware games weren’t distributed in game boxes, there wasn’t any cover art of the game back then.
 However since 1998, Apogee has been distributing Commander Keen online and came up with this artwork to serve as cover:

 It’s not bad.
-Very reminiscent of old sci-fi posters, which the game takes a lot of inspiration from.
+Very reminiscent of old sci-fi posters and art, which the game takes a lot of inspiration from.

 But I’ve been wasting everyone’s time so far.
 So here’s the intro and the first level of the game:

-But what you really need to collect, apart from the ship parts, are the keycards to open doors and the pogo stick.
-The pogo stick, which can be found in one of the early shrines, is probably the most useful tool in your possession, which makes possible for Billy to reach higher platforms and secret areas where more items are available for extra points (and lives).
+But what you really need to collect, apart from the ship parts, are the keycards to open the several doors located in the levels and the pogo stick.
+The pogo stick, which can be found in one of the early shrines, is probably the most useful tool in your possession because it makes possible for Billy to reach higher platforms and secret areas where more items are available for extra points (and lives).

 The levels are all pretty well designed, especially some cities, which contain big mazes full of traps and enemies.
-The game is also very colorful and the sprites, albeit somewhat small, are well detailed.
-The enemies’ animation is also quite simple but smooth, and Billy himself is well animated.
+The game is also very colourful and the sprites, albeit somewhat small, are well detailed.
+The enemies’ animation is also quite simple but smooth, and Billy himself is equally well animated.

 The sound effects, while simple, are adequate and serve their purpose well.
 Too bad that the game lacks music, because graphically is just begging for it!
 Still, there’s so many sound effects, that you won’t miss it terribly.
 But I won’t deny it would be nice to have music.

-With 16 total levels, the game has a proper length to it (unless you play only the obligatory levels), but with the lack of difficulty levels, the game feels very easy, especially if you’re used to platformers.
+With 16 levels in total, the game has a proper length to it (unless you play only the obligatory levels), but with the lack of difficulty levels, the game feels very easy, especially if you’re used to platformers.
 Except for the secret level, which is actually hard.

-Now you must be asking, why did I only review the first episode instead of the entire trilogy?
-Well, for 2 reasons: first, I think Marooned in Mars has a game length more or less equal to other shareware games at the time and second, the other episodes introduced new features, despite being made at the same time.
-Don’t worry, I’ll review the other episodes in due time.
+Now you must be asking, why did I only review the 1st episode instead of the entire trilogy?
+Well, for 2 reasons: 1st, I think Marooned in Mars has a game length more or less equal to other full shareware games at the time and 2nd, the other episodes introduced new features, despite being made at the same time.
+But don’t worry, I’ll review the other episodes in due time.

 So, do you like PC platformers?
 Which one is your favorite?
-Leave your comments below.
-Next time, we’ll take a look at a very odd game IMO.
+Leave your comments below. and next time, we’ll take a look at a very odd game IMO.
 Till then, put on your favorite football helmet and keep on playing!